 - Prep your muffin tin by spraying each cup with cooking spray, or coating with oil.

 - In a large skillet add 1 tbsp olive oil and cook the sausage until it is cooked through and crumbled.
-If there is excess oil drain the fat from the sausage and set aside
+If there is excess oil drain the fat from the sausage before moving on.

 - **This recipe can make 12 large egg cups or up to 24 smaller egg cups, divide your filling according to how many sausage egg muffins you want.
-Divide the sausage mixture evenly into the muffin cups (this should be enough to make 18-24 egg cups, depending on the size of your muffin tin).
+Divide the sausage mixture evenly into the muffin cups.
 Pour enough egg mixture so that it is almost to the top of each cup.
 Sprinkle each cup with Parmesan cheese.

-- Bake for 15-18 minutes until they are lightly browned on top and cooked through the center.
+- Bake for 15-18 minutes until the cheese is bubbly and they cooked through the center.
 Let cool for 5 minutes before removing them from the muffin tin.You may need to run a knife around the edge of each muffin cup to remove them from the pan.

 Bake the egg cups and let cool.
-Remove from the muffin tin and place in a 9x13 pan.
+Remove from the muffin tin and place in a 9×13 pan.
 Refrigerate for up to 3 days.
 To reheat bake at 350 for 15 minutes, until heated through.
-You can also microwave the egg cups a few at a time for 30 seconds - 1 minute.
+You can also microwave the egg cups a few at a time for 30 seconds – 1 minute.